 Blepharoplasty: Upper Eyelid Surgery

-what is blepharoplasty?
+what is blepharoplasty (eyelid surgery)?

 In extreme cases of excessive skin in the upper eyelid, a “hooding” effect of skin hanging over the eyelashes may obstruct peripheral vision.
 Patients notice improvement in their ability to see peripherally, feel less fatigue and appear more alert.